refinism-B/Agenda-Speech-Generator/README.md

 ## ✨ Features

 - **Automated Web Crawling**: Extracts event agendas, time slots, and speaker information directly from event websites using `LangChain`'s web loaders.
-- **AI-Powered Script Generation**: Utilizes **Google Gemini** models to generate smooth, professional, and context-aware MC scripts.
+- **AI-Powered Script Generation**: Utilizes **Google Gemini** models to generate professional MC scripts based on **structured prompt instructions**.
 - **Customizable Tone**: Capable of adjusting the speech style based on the event type (e.g., formal for seminars, lively for commercial events).
-- **Structured Output**: Generates results in JSON format, converts them to Pandas DataFrames for easy viewing, and exports final scripts to text files.
+- **Structured Output**: Generates results in JSON format, converts them to Pandas DataFrames, and converts the final output to a text file.
 - **Token Usage Tracking**: Monitors input and output tokens for cost and performance management.

 ## 📂 Project Structure